Brand and logomark

 Sampo was founded in 1909.
-Since then, the Sampo logomark and visual identity have evolved with changing times and needs.
+Since then, the Sampo logomark and visual identity have evolved with the time.

-Sampo plc's emblem is the Sampo Group logomark that found its current design in the early 2000s.
-Sampo’s visual identity is displayed on the company’s website and social media channels and used in Sampo’s publications and events.
+Sampo plc's emblem is the Sampo Group logomark.
+The current design has been used since early 2000s.
+Sampo’s visual identity is displayed on the company’s website and social media channels and used in Sampo’s events and publications.

 Sampo’s visual identity is based on the logomark, the use of select colours and fonts, as well as the abstract motifs typical for Sampo.
 Sampo’s look reflects the cornerstones of its business: stability, responsibility, risk management and expertise.
 The company seeks to maintain an elegant and dignified, yet modern style.